seahawk1986/yavdrtools/README.md

 yavdrtools
 ==========

-XBMC Addon to integrate XBMC-Powersafe and VDR
+XBMC Addon to integrate XBMC-Powersafe timeout and VDR activities